BrookJeynes/BrookJeynes/README.md

 ---

 ### About me
-- I'm a software developer currently in my second year at QUT studying computer science
+- I'm in my second year at QUT studying computer science
-- I’m currently working at TestLab360 as a React Native developer
+- I’m currently working at SSW as a Senior Software developer
 - In my spare time I enjoy reading, making music or tinkering and working on home projects
-- Currently studying computer science, software development and mathematics in relation to programming
+- I'm currently studying computer science, software development and mathematics in relation to programming

 ---